 Students have 10 working days after their results are released to request an arithmetic check.
 Contact Victor Urubusi, email@example.com, with your name, CID and which exam(s) you would like to request an arithmetic check for.

 Comments from Examination Scripts

-In accordance with the Data Protection Act 1998, information recorded on examination scripts by students during an examination are exempt from subject access.
+In accordance with the Data Protection Act 1998, information recorded on examination scripts by students during an examination is exempt from subject access.
 However, students are entitled to information about their marks for both coursework and examinations.
 Therefore, students have a right to request a copy or summary "in an intelligible form" of any comments made on an examination script by an examiner.

 This means that it is not possible to view your original scripts, or copies of the scripts, but a transcript of comments from the markers can be produced for your use.
 Please contact Jessica Silver firstname.lastname@example.org to request a transcript of comments.

 Note on Examination Storage

 The Department generally stores examination scripts for examinations taken in the last four years; this exceeds the College's guidance (which states that Departments should store examination scripts for the current academic year + 1 academic year).